 For every degree above 25° C (77° F), your solar panel’s electricity production will decrease by its temperature coefficient.
 For example, the Canadian Solar CS1H-325MS panel from their HIDM residential series has a temperature coefficient of -0.41%/°C. This means that, if the panel’s temperature increases by one degree from 25° C (77° F) to 26° C (79° F), its electricity production will decrease by 0.41%.
 If its temperature increases all the way to 35° C (95° F), electricity production will reduce by 4.1%.

 Your solar panels will likely see more than a few hot and sunny days over the course of each year, so ideally, they will have the lowest temperature coefficient possible.
-As you can see in the graph below, Canadian Solar panels have temperature coefficients between -0.41 and-0.39.
+Canadian Solar panels have temperature coefficients between -0.41 and-0.37.

 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) is a guarantee from the manufacturer that they will replace your panel if it fails as a result of manufacturing defects or environmental issues.

 Most solar panel manufacturers offer a 10-year materials warranty, but some higher-end solar panels come with a 12, 15, 20, or even 25-year warranty.
 Canadian Solar offers a standard 10-year warranty against any defects in their solar panels, depending on the product line.
 You can read more about how Canadian Solar’s warranties compare to other top companies in EnergySage’s solar warranties overview.